 - The program is designed so it can be used over and over.
 Any members who wish to continue working together should schedule another four weekly meetings and begin the program again.
 Typically, members choose to revise the design of their 28-day program before beginning a new one, so they should do so before the group next meets.

 While it’s not necessary for a GET CLIENTS NOW! group to have a designated leader, it can be helpful to have members take turns at facilitating.
 The facilitator can make sure that everyone has enough time to check in and that no one member dominates the discussion.

 Some groups also hold mini-workshops at their meetings, taking turns to present a tool or technique from the extensive collection of sales and marketing how-to’s in Chapters 7-10.

 Whatever format your group chooses, remember that the key ingredients for success with the GET CLIENTS NOW! program are action, accountability, and peer support.
 By working together to help each other, everyone will benefit.

 Note: These guidelines are provided as a free service to readers who wish to work through the book together as peers.
 If you wish to lead GET CLIENTS NOW! programs professionally, and charge participants a fee to attend, please read our FAQs for additional details.

-Network with hundreds of other GET CLIENTS NOW! readers to find or form an action group in our free reader community.
+Find other GET CLIENTS NOW! readers who would like to form an action group on our Find a Buddy or Group page.